 Applicants must apply via electronic Residency Application Service (ERAS) Applicants must have passed USMLE Steps I and II or COMLEX Levels 1 and 2.
-For USMLE scores those achieving three digit scores at or above 230 on USMLE Step I and a three digit score at or above 240 on USMLE Step II and passing on the first attempt for both USMLE and COMLEX are given the strongest consideration.
+For USMLE scores those achieving three digit scores at or above 230 on Step I and a three digit score at or above 240 on Step II and passing on the first attempt for both USMLE and COMLEX are given the strongest consideration.
 International graduates must have some US clinical experience with related letters of reference.
-In addition, we look for USMLE passage on the first attempt for all steps.

 The following documents must be submitted through ERAS: